Skip to Main Content

 International Affairs

-What is the purpose of an environmental scan?
+What is the Purpose of an Environmental Scan?

 An environmental scan is a close look at the internal and/or external situation related to an organization, project or activity.
 It may be a snapshot in time or, more frequently, it is an ongoing effort to identify trends and different influential forces.
 A environmental scan provides a valuable introduction and insight into a topic or problem.

-S few of the more common strategies are addressed in more detail on this page:
+A few of the more common strategies are addressed in more detail on this page:

 • SWOT Analysis